simonproctor/Lucinq.Sitecore/README.md

 PM> Install-Package Lucinq.SitecoreIntegration

+PM> Install-Package Lucinq.SitecoreIntegration.Glass

 Getting Started
 ===============

+Install the nuget package into your sitecore solution, if you are using sitecore 6.6 - you will need to configure the indexes, if Sitecore 7 you can use the default indexes (though it helps to uncomment the entry for _templates)

+If you wish to get the unit tests running:

 - Copy the binaries from sitecore to the /sitecore folder
 - Compile the project